-Pope John XXII was crowned in the Cathedral of St. Jean in Lyons (Bernard Guidonis, in Baluze, I, 133: fuitque coronatus more Pontificum Romanorum Lugduni in Ecclesia cathedrali Nonis Septembris, Dominica prima eiusdem mensis; and likewise Prior Amalric Augerii, Baluze, 185) on September 5, 1316 (Souchon, p.
-36 n.).
+Pope John XXII was crowned in the Cathedral of St. Jean in Lyons: fuitque coronatus more Pontificum Romanorum Lugduni in Ecclesia cathedrali Nonis Septembris, Dominica prima eiusdem mensis [Bernard Guidonis, in Baluze, I, 133; and likewise Prior Amalric Augerii, Baluze, 185; Muratori, Rerum Italicarum Scriptores III.
+2, 488] on September 5, 1316, the first Sunday in September [Bernardus Guidonis; Souchon, p.
+36 n.].
 The Coronation had been twice postponed so that Count Robert of Poitou, who was now Regent of France, could be present.
 Count Charles of Valois, Alençon, Perche, Anjou and Maine, the brother of Count Philip the Regent, and Count Louis of Évreux, their uncle, held the reins of the horse on which the Pope rode in procession [Guillaume de Nangis, Chronicon, p.
 428; Baluze, I, 794]

 qui, mutato nomine, Johannes XXII papa vocatus, ibidem, ante Nativitatem beatae Mariae virginis, sua suscepit insignia, Karolo comite Marchiae, fratre Philippi regentis regna Franciae et Navarrae, eorumque avunculo Ludovico Ebroicensi comite frenum equi cui insidebat regentibus, ejusque festum decorantibus ipso die.